Kuwait Cover Letter Writing Guide

 Do not take to lightly the huge influence the Kuwait cover letter can have on the results of your adventure!
 For example, you will experience the unusual immigration rules and practices, strange job application procedures, weird selection trends and new management culture.

 Your Kuwait cover letter is the very first thing an employer will see.
 The cover letter is used as an introduction and should accompany your Kuwait CV, whether e-mailed, posted on a job site, mailed or hand-delivered to an employer.
 It is common to send one page typed cover letter with your CV.

 The purpose of your cover letter is to make sure your CV is read.
 A human or a piece of software scans job applications in seconds.
 In both cases, the reader is checking if your skills and experience match the criteria detailed in a job ad.

 Your first step in writing a cover letter should be to go through the job ad and underline the keywords used by the employer/recruiter.
 As long as you can back up your claims, try to use these words in your cover letter and CV.

 When applying for a job in Kuwait, you may use either English or Arabic, depending on the company and your fluency.
 Stick to one language once chosen.
-However, you need to accept that not knowing the English or Arabic will put you at real disadvantage from the local job seekers.
+However, you need to accept that not knowing English or Arabic will put you at a real disadvantage from the local job seekers.
 The basic knowledge of English is considered necessary to cope with daily office life and life outside work.

 If you are submitting an English version only, it is helpful to duplicate in Arabic your name, contact address and company names, unless you are certain that the recipient of your cover letter and CV is an English speaker.